Welsh Network of Inquiry and Innovation (WNOII)

 Connecting educators across Wales through inquiry, collaboration, and shared learning

-The Welsh Network of Inquiry and Innovation, or WNOII, is a network for educators, school leaders, and partners who are interested in using inquiry to strengthen learning, leadership, and school improvement across Wales.
+The Welsh Network of Inquiry and Innovation, or WNOII, is a network for educators, school leaders, and partners across Wales who are interested in innovating and using inquiry to strengthen learning, leadership, and school improvement.
+WNOII is a partner network to the Networks of Inquiry and Indigenous Education (NOIIE), located in British Columbia, Canada, and co-directed by Drs.
+Judy Halbert and Linda Kaser, authors of Leading Through Spirals of Inquiry: For Equity and Quality.

 WNOII is grounded in a simple belief: meaningful improvement grows when people have opportunities to connect, ask better questions, share practice, and learn from one another.

-WNOII has been created to offer a space for these questions, to learn together, share what they are noticing, and support one another in developing inquiry as a living practice.
+WNOII has been created to offer a space for these questions, to learn together, share what we are noticing, and support one another in developing inquiry as a living practice.

 Who is WNOII for?